toolblaster/toolblaster/README.md

 2. Typography Hierarchy

-A strict hierarchy is enforced to ensure readability across the hub and future articles.
+A strict hierarchy is enforced to ensure readability across the hub and future content.

 Element